Martlark/auto_reload/README.md

 # auto_reload

-bash script to detect source changes and automatically reload apache
+Bash script to detect source changes in a list of folders and automatically reload apache, docker or any other system as configured.